-1 LIPA HEARING 11-29-2021 who have signed up to speak will be called one at a 2 When you're called on, please use the "raise 3 time. hand" button in Zoom to indicate your presence.
-4 If you're joining only by telephone, you will need to 5 press \9 to raise your hand.
-At that time, we'll 6 unmute you and make you a panelist; and when 7 directed, you can then enable your video, if you 8 choose, and make comments on the record.
-9 10 We'll ask you to please clearly 11 state your name and, if applicable, your organization 12 or affiliation.
-And if you want to speak but haven't yet signed up, you can visit LIpower.org and click 13 the line for the tariff public sessions, and you can 14 15 use the "raise hand" feature here in Zoom.
-So in accordance with state 16 procurement law, I have to give a disclaimer that you 17 18 please refrain from making endorsements or lobbying 19 for or against specific projects whose proposals are pending or in active procurement process with LIPA or 20 21 PSEG Long Island.
-And then as the purpose of today's 22 hearing is to hear from you all, LIPA's staff will 23 not be responding to comments and questions today.
-24 Rather, a full transcript of your comments and 25 questions, together with written responses, will be
+2 who have signed up to speak will be called one at a

+- 3 time.
+When you're called on, please use the "raise - 4 hand" button in Zoom to indicate your presence.
+If - 5 you're joining only by telephone, you will need to - 6 press 9 to raise your hand.
+At that time, we'll - 7 unmute you and make you a panelist; and when - 8 directed, you can then enable your video, if you - 9 choose, and make comments on the record. - 10 We'll ask you to please clearly - 11 state your name and, if applicable, your organization - or affiliation.
+And if you want to speak but haven't - 13 yet signed up, you can visit LIpower.org and click - 14 the line for the tariff public sessions, and you can - use the "raise hand" feature here in Zoom. - 16 So in accordance with state - 17 procurement law, I have to give a disclaimer that you - 18 please refrain from making endorsements or lobbying - 19 for or against specific projects whose proposals are - 20 pending or in active procurement process with LIPA or - 21 PSEG Long Island.
+And then as the purpose of today's - 22 hearing is to hear from you all, LIPA's staff will - 23 not be responding to comments and questions today. - 24 Rather, a full transcript of your comments and - 25 questions, together with written responses, will be